ben-marino/sociallyfed-ai-workflow/docs/PROMPTS_REFERENCE.md

 - Database access mixed with business logic

 Refactoring goals:
-- Extract encryption into separate service
+- Extract encryption into a separate service
 - Implement repository pattern for data access
 - Use MediatR for command/query separation
 - Maintain backward compatibility